monistdavid/human-books/basic_DL/Transformer/transformer.md

 3. how fast can it be to use matrix instead of vectors?
 4. why eight heads?
 Is it a magic number?
 5. why multiple heads is able to expand the model's ability to focus on different positions?
+6. what's the difference between one hot vector and logits vector?
+   1. one hot vector is only 1 and 0.
+Logits includes a bunch of possibilities

 Summary
 ===============
+Transformers model use self-attention modl